 Health Care in Australia

-International students who are planning to study in Australia should first familiarize themselves with Australia’s health care system.
-It is important to be aware of the quality and workings of the health care available to you, in case the unexpected should happen.
+International students who are planning to study in Australia should first familiarize themselves with the country’s healthcare system.
+It is important to be aware of the quality and workings of the healthcare available to you, should the unexpected happen.

-Healthcare in Australia has been steadily improving over the last ten years.
-Life expectancy for men in Australia has increased to 78 years and 83 years for women, one of the highest life expectancy rates among developed countries.
-Infant mortality in Australia is as low as 4.3 deaths per 1,000 population.
+Healthcare availability in Australia has been steadily improving.
+Life expectancy for men and women have some of the highest rates among developed countries.
+Infant mortality in Australia is also low.
 The most common health concerns in Australia are skin cancer, heat stroke, obesity, diabetes, dengue fever, and other chronic diseases common to developed countries.